Luke Raley Player Props: Rays vs. Athletics

 Luke Raley At The Plate

-- Raley has picked up a hit in 53.1% of his 49 games this season, with multiple hits in 20.4% of those games.
+- Raley has picked up a hit in 27 of 50 games this season, with multiple hits 11 times.

-- In 18.4% of his games this season, he has homered, and 6.7% of his trips to the dish.
+- He has gone deep in nine games this year (18.0%), homering in 6.5% of his trips to the plate.

-- Raley has an RBI in 16 of 49 games this season, with multiple RBI in seven of them.
-He has also driven in three or more of his team's runs in three contests.
+- In 32.0% of his games this season, Raley has notched at least one RBI.
+In seven of those games (14.0%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.

-- He has scored in 40.8% of his games this season, with two or more runs scored in 16.3%.
+- He has scored in 21 games this season (42.0%), including multiple runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.